Nosfeato/Sound-App/README.md

 To ensure a responsive web-app we will need to use "rem" and "em" measures.
 Pourcentages are allowed but should be used with caution.
 Any other measures are **NOT** to be used.
 This will allow for our app to be adaptable to any media query with 5 lines of codes per device width, therefor increasing development speed and code flexibility and efficiency (always a bonus for SEO purposes).

+In order to preserve the brand reputation we should make sure that the code works for blind people at the very least (a sound app for deaf people will take a lot more manpower to build).

 ## How to test ?

 1. Install yarn locally (or globaly if you think you will reuse yarn )